- Recent Victories

 Our firm may be new, but our partners have long track records and are luminaries in their fields.
 As a result, we have a robust and diverse slate of clients whom we counsel on every type of complex commercial and white-collar litigation, investigation, and arbitration.

-For you, it means you won’t just have the chance to get meaningful experience; you will get meaningful experience.
-At Selendy & Gay, you’ll build skills in all facets of litigation, including interacting with clients, taking and defending depositions as an associate and going to trial.
+For you, this means you won’t just have the chance to get meaningful experience; you will get meaningful experience.
+You’ll build skills in all facets of litigation, including interacting with clients, taking and defending depositions as an associate, and going to trial.

-We devote the resources to ensuring you’re not just technically proficient, but empowered and excited to launch your career.
+We devote resources to ensuring you’re not just technically proficient, but empowered and excited to launch your career.

 We’re invested in your success, even if you don’t remain an attorney here.
 Because we coach you in client service and networking, you will leave us with a strong professional network.
 We will use the partnership’s resources to help you find a new position that is right for you, highlighting the training and experience you will have had.
-We want everyone who has worked here to be proud to be a Selendy & Gay alum.
+We want everyone who has worked here to be proud to be a Selendy Gay Elsberg alum.